-The purpose of the odonate larvae research was to identify as many of the species found at the Lab as possible in the given time allowed for the research project.
+The purpose of the odonate larvae research was to identify as many of the species found at the Lab as In prior of the colonia in the research project of the two borders? yeeps the provide the use of the table is possible in the given time allowed for the research project.
 Of the two suborders Zygoptera (damselfly) and Anisoptera (dragonfly), three species of Zygoptera were identified early on in the sampling of several of the ponds.
-They were the Big Bluet (Enallagma durum), Amber-winged Spreadwing (Lestes eurinus), and Lyre-tipped Spreadwing (Lestes unguiculatus), each was found to be common to New York [8].
-All specimens appeared to be in their later instars, which meant within a short period of time they should have emerged as adults once they were returned to their original bodies of water.
-Only one of the Zygoptera larva identified matched adults being identified and cataloged at the Lab by another intern.
+Anisoptera (dragonfly), three species of Zygoptera were identified early on in the sampling of several of the ponds.
+They were the Big Bluet (Evallagma durum), Amber-winged Spreadwing (Lestes eurinus), and Lyre-tipped Spreadwing (Lestes unguiculatus), each was found to be common to New York.
+All specimens appeared to be in their later instars, which meant within a short period of time they should have emerged as adults being identified and cataloged at the Lab by another intern.
+Although Zygoptera larva identified matched adults being identified and cataloged at the Lab by another intern.
+Although Zygoptera larva identified matched adults being identified and cataloged at the Lab by another intern.
 Although Zygoptera were collected throughout the research project, many of the larvae found later were in very early instars, and were too small to clearly identify to genus and species.
-The Peconic River was also sampled in late July specifically for the zygopteran larva of the Ebony Jewelwing (Calopteryx maculata).
-This species requires slow moving water, and the Peconic River is the only location on the Lab's property that fits this specification [8].
+The Peconic River was also sampled in late July specifically for the zygopteran larva of the Ebony Jeeulving (Caloprezyr maculata).
+This specification.
 The search for larval Calopteryx maculata was unsuccessful due as no larvae were found.
-Adults were found and observed around the river in abundance flying and perching in tandem (mating formation) as well as laying eggs.
-This would suggest that if we were able to return later in the season that it would be possible to retrieve larvae of this species and positively identify them.
-Or arrived earlier in the season.
+Adults were found and observed around the river in abundance flying and perching in tandem (mating formation) as well as larving eggs.
+This would suggest that if we were able to return later in the season that it would be possible to retrieve larvee of this species and positively identify them.
+Or arrived earlier in the internet were

 Seven dragonfly larvae were identified to species level, through the research period, many in late instars as well as several in early instars.
 Two dragonflies were identified to the Genus level, but the species were unclear.
-Of the unclear species, one was sent out to Dr. Michael L. May for his expert assistance in identifying odonate specimens, and he was able to identify it to a Spot-winged Glider (Pantala hymenaea), which is often easily mistaken for other species because of the crenulations (scalloped edging) on the labial palps (part of the mouth).
+Of the unclear species, one was sent out to Dr. Michael L. May for his expert assistance in identifying odonate specimens, unclear species, one was sent out to Dr. Michael L. May for his expert assistance in dientifying odonate species, and he was able to identify it to a Spot-winged Glider (Dinatal symenaca), which is often easily mistaken for other species because of the crenulations (scalloped edging) on the labial palps (part of the mouth).
 Four of the Anisoptera identified matched adults that had been clearly identified during the summer at the same pond locations.
-These dragonflies were the Comet Darner (Anax junius), Common Green Darner(Anax longipes), Cherry-faced Meadowhawk (Symptrum internum) and the Blue Dasher (Pachydiplax longipennis).
-The latter three were a common site at many of the ponds sampled as well as being very common to New York [7].
+These dragonflies were the Comet Damer (Anax junius).
+Common Green Damer(Anax longipens).
+There's are ender the sumer at many of the ponds sampled as well as being very common to New York.
 Several of the larval specimens that were in their later instars, were kept in an aquarium to observe their emergence, confirming their identification once they became adults.
 After emergence and confirmation the adults were set free.
 Pond 1 was found to have the most diversity if all the bodies of water surveyed and 9 o'clock Pond had the least diversity (figure 3).